 Interior inspections are often just as comprehensive, including the ceilings and cornices, floor coverings, fittings, doorway fittings and frames, stairs, window frames, interior vents, and paint work.

 Even if an inspection diagnoses structural problems with a building, Urathane Solutions or our preferred partner, TradeCo Building Services, can fix these issues.
-We have a team of specialists who work underpinning Adelaide one house at a time.
+We have a team of specialists who work on Adelaide foundations one house at a time.
 If you need structural or foundational repair, don’t hesitate to give us a call today!